 What is esophageal manometry?

-Esophageal manometry is a test used to measure the function of the lower esophageal sphincter (the valve that prevents reflux of gastric acid into the esophagus) and the muscles of the esophagus (see diagram).
+Esophageal manometry is a test that is used to measure the function of the lower esophageal sphincter (the valve that prevents reflux, or backward flow, of gastric acid into the esophagus) and the muscles of the esophagus.
 This test will tell your doctor if your esophagus is able to move food to your stomach normally.
-To know why you might be experiencing a problem with your digestive system, it helps to understand the swallowing and digestive processes.

 The manometry test is commonly given to people who have: